1839-1842 – Iowa City’s First Hotels.

 When Territorial Governor Robert Lucas announced on January 21, 1839 that Johnson County would be the home of Iowa’s new capital city, settlers began trickling in, joining with John Gilbert and the good people of Napoleon in securing land for themselves.
 Since Iowa’s only Land Office was in Dubuque at that time, pioneers would come here, stake out a piece of land, and build a temporary claim cabin (see pic below).
 Then, once the land was marked, the future owner would make their way to Dubuque, secure their land, and then return to begin their new life in Johnson County.

-In February 1839 – three months before Chauncey Swan and Robert Ronalds would hand-pick the location for Iowa’s new capitol building – pioneers Asaph Allen and George T. Andrews built a claim cabin on Johnson County land near, what is today, the Iowa City intersection of Brown Street and Gilbert Street (see map below).
-By June 1839, they had built a second cabin about 20 feet away from the original one, placed a roof over the space in-between, and before long, they had opened up a tavern.
-Welcome to Iowa City!
+In February 1839 – three months before Chauncey Swan and Robert Ronalds would hand-pick the location for Iowa’s new capitol building – pioneers Asaph Allen and George T. Andrews – seeing the “ground-floor” opportunity here in Johnson County – built a claim cabin on open land near, what is today, the southwest corner of Brown Street and Gilbert Street (see map below).
+By June 1839, Allen & Andrews – knowing that people would soon be flooding into town to buy land – built a second claim cabin about 20 feet away from their original one, placed a roof over the space in-between, and began offering their “double-wide” cabin as a convenient place for travelers to stay.

-On July 25, 1839, Governor Lucas, announced two sale dates when the public could begin purchasing land in the newly-surveyed Iowa City: the third Monday in August (19th) and the first Monday in October (7th).
+So now, speaking of Robert Lucas, on July 25, 1839, the Governor, announced two sale dates when the public could begin purchasing land in the newly-surveyed Iowa City: the third Monday in August (19th) and the first Monday in October (7th).
 This announcement stirred excitement across Iowa Territory and back East as well.
 And so, they came, and between the August 19th and October 7th sales events, over 200 lots were sold!

 Here’s a look at L. Judson’s original map (1839).
 Two months after the surveyors planted their stake — on July 4, 1839 — this first map of Iowa City situated in Township 79 North, Range 6 West of the 5th Meridian, was signed and approved.
 Iowa City, as it was laid out on L. Judson’s map, was one-square mile, divided into blocks 320 feet square with lots 80 x 150 feet.
 Click here to read more about the early maps of Iowa City.

 But, curious minds want to know.
-Where did all these potential buyers stay when they attended these two land sales?
+Where would all these potential buyers stay when they attended these two land sales?
+Certainly, the Allen & Andrews cabins and the Ten Eyck home could never provide enough room for the crowds!
+Which leads us, now, to the next level of accommodations for visitors to Iowa City…

 With the announcement of the land sales, one of Iowa City’s earliest settlers – Capt.
 Frederick M. Irish – sprang into action, throwing up a very temporary building – literally in the span of just a few days!
 The 75′ long x 8′ wide Lean Back Hall was made of stripped-bark poles with slabs of wood for siding and was built on Block 61 – the NE corner of Washington Street and Linn Street (see map above) facing west.